votup/multi-match/readme.md

 # Boulder Beat Quiz App
-Trying to create a quiz to match voters with candidates based on policy not people.
+Trying to create a quiz to match voters with candidates based on policy not politics.

 Next steps:
     1. Get answer selection method working